 “Oh, your Grandpa is calling,” he said with a smile.

-After we laughed and finished the rest of the interview, Bernal had one piece of advice that echoes the movie’s familial themes: “Make sure you call him back.”
+After we laughed and finished the rest of the interview, Bernal had one piece of advice that echoes the Coco’s familial themes: “Make sure you call him back.”

 So if you’re reading this Gael, don’t worry, I called him back and everything is aye-okay.